Fundamentals: What’s the Deal With Rotating Committees?

 Aleph Zero’s Rotating Committee Mechanism

 Besides the democratic arguments that speak in favor of a more fluid validator selection model, there are also technical arguments that reveal the benefits of rotating committees.
 In the model pursued by Aleph Zero, a fixed block committee will be chosen every 15 minutes that will validate transactions during this time.
-This results in a system in which during one era (24 hours), 96 unique committees are selected throughout the day resulting in a more diverse set of decision-makers appending new blocks to the chain.
-Also in such a large pool of potential committee members, a potential attacker will not know where to initiate a denial of service attack or attempt bribery, as the identity of committee members remains confidential.
+This results in a system in which during one era (24 hours), 96 unique committees are selected throughout the day resulting in a more diverse set of actors double-checking the consistency of the chain while also being responsible for appending new blocks.

 Thanks to these mechanisms more validators can actively contribute to the security of the network.